 Now, where ever would a sweet 2 year old kid of mine ever hear such a word?
 From me, of course.
 I do try not to swear (much) in front of my kids, but it happens.
 Most days.
 I know you think I should at least have the decency to feel guilty about it, but I don’t really.
 I swear.
 I like swearing.
+Swearing plays an important role in every language that’s ever existed.
 Sometimes nothing but a well planted swear word will do.***

 Although I’m perfectly comfortable with swearing, there is a verbal tick I used to have that I wanted to get rid of but just couldn’t seem to manage.
 I frequently used God’s name as a curse word or as part of a string of curse words.
 It was so automatic that I couldn’t seem to stop.
 It seems like a fairly minor thing, but it really bothered me.
 Don’t take the Lord’s name in vain being one of the commandments and all (yes – I know the command can be understood to refer to something different, but still).